Axion detection via superfluid $^3$He ferromagnetic phase and quantum measurement techniques: Conclusion and discussion

-\section{Conclusion and Discussion}
+\section{Conclusion and discussion}

-In this paper, we proposed to use the nuclear magnon modes in the ferromagnetic \Ao phase of the superfluid \he for the axion dark matter detection.
+In this paper, we proposed to use the nuclear magnon modes in the ferromagnetic \Ao phase of the superfluid \he for axion DM detection.
 We stressed the importance of this approach as a way to detect the axion-nucleon coupling, which is one of the most important features of the QCD axion.
-As a detection method of the nuclear magnon, we proposed to use the mixing between the magnon and the cavity photon modes, which then allows us to use quantum measurement technologies such as squeezing and the homodyne measurement to enhance the dark matter-induced signal.
+As a detection method of the nuclear magnon, we proposed to use the mixing between the magnon and the cavity photon modes, which then allows us to use quantum measurement techniques such as squeezing and the homodyne measurement to enhance the DM-induced signal.
 We showed the quantum mechanical description of our approach and derived the corresponding sensitivity on the axion-neutron coupling $g_{ann}$.
-As shown in \cref{sec:sensitivity}, quantum measurement technologies turned out to be useful for enhancing the sensitivity to weak signals induced by the axion dark matter when we have a high-quality cavity.
-As a result, we obtained a sensitivity to axion with $\order{1}\,\si{\micro eV}$ mass under a realistic setup, which exceeds the current best constraints by stellar physics.
+The result shows that our proposed approach has a sensitivity to axions with masses of about $\si{\micro eV}$, which exceeds the current best constraints by stellar physics and reaches the prediction of the KSVZ and DFSZ axion model.
+Furthermore, quantum measurement techniques turned out to be useful for enhancing the sensitivity to weak signals induced by the axion DM.

-Our ideal setup in \cref{sec:sensitivity} relies on the high-squeezing technology that has potential to enhance the signal significance by orders of magnitude.
-Currently, the squeezing parameter $G_s$ has reached \SI{15}{dB}~\cite{PhysRevLett.117.110801}, and it is expected that the practical use of \SI{20}{dB} will be achieved in the near future \cite{Kashiwazaki:2021iyd}.
+In \cref{sec:sensitivity}, we have used the squeezing parameter $G_s=\SI{20}{dB}$ for benchmark setups with quantum measurement techniques.
+Currently, $G_s$ has reached \SI{15}{dB}~\cite{PhysRevLett.117.110801}, and it is expected that the practical use of \SI{20}{dB} will be achieved in the near future~\cite{Kashiwazaki:2021iyd}.
 However, the squeezing effect is suppressed when there is a transmission loss.
-For example, when we identify the transmission efficiency between the SQ JPA and the cavity and that between the cavity and the AMP JPA as $\lambda$, the effective squeezing parameter $S$ becomes
+For example, when we write the transmission efficiency between the SQ JPA and the AMP JPA as $\lambda$, the effective squeezing parameter $S$ becomes

-as shown in~\cite{Malnou:2018dxn}.
+as shown in ref.~\cite{Malnou:2018dxn}.
 Thus, even in the limit of $G_s \to \infty$, $S$ plateaus to $(1-\lambda)^{-1}$.
 Therefore, almost lossless transmission ($\lambda \simeq 1$) should be developed in order to make full use of the squeezing technology and enhance the sensitivity further.